texpert/ngrok-wrapper/README.md

 ### Building a new gem version

-Adjust the new gem version number in the `lib/ngrok/wrapper/version.rb` file.
+Check if the new gem version number in the `lib/ngrok/wrapper/version.rb` file has been specified.
 It is used when building the gem by the following command:

 ```
 gem build ngrok-wrapper.gemspec